Benchrest rules

 Section 11 COMPETITION REGULATIONS AND RANGE OPERATION

-11.1 Actions Open - The action of uncased firearms must remain open at all times except
+11.1 Actions Open - The action of uncased firearms must remain open at all times except when in

-from a magazine is not allowed.
+magazine is not allowed.

-11.2 Rifles Unloaded - Rifles will not be loaded until the competitor has taken position at the
+11.2 Rifles Unloaded - Rifles will not be loaded until the competitor has taken position at the firing

-firing point and the command "LOAD" has been given.
+point and the command "LOAD" has been given.

-11.3 Bench Assignment - The method of bench selection shall be determined by the match
+11.3 Bench Assignment - The method of bench selection shall be determined by the match director.

-be by drawing or by bench rotation at the option of the Match Director.
-Drawing shall
+drawing or by bench rotation at the option of the Match Director.
+Drawing shall be by

-11.4 Coaching - is permitted as long as it does not distract other competitors.
+Coaching - is permitted as long as it does not distract other competitors.

-11.5 Use of Two Firearms
+Use of Two Firearms

-(a) Events - A competitor may fire one firearm in one event (see 1.1b) and a
+Events - A competitor may fire one firearm in one event (see 1.1b) and a

-different firearm in another provided the competitor registerstwice and pays
+different firearm in another provided the competitor registers twice and pays

 the regular entry fee for one firearm and a nominal fee (minimum $1) set by